ZaibDroid/Flutter-Basic-Widgets/README.md

 ---

-## ✨ What Makes This Repo Different
+## What Makes This Repo Different

-- 🧠 Every widget explained in simple words before the code
+- 🧠 Every widget explained simply before the code
-- 🎯 One widget per file — no confusion
+- 🎯 One widget per file no confusion
 - 💡 Real working examples for every property
-- 📈 Logical order — each topic builds on the previous one
+- 📈 Logical order  each topic builds on the previous one
 - 🚀 Everything here is used in real Flutter apps

 ---

-## 🛤️ What's Next After This?
+## What's Next After This?

 ```
-Flutter-Basic-Widgets ✅
+Flutter-Basic-Widgets
         │
         ▼
 Flutter-Intermediate-Widgets